- Do you ever feel like some of the children in your class need a little bit of extra hands-on practice with different skills?

 Your students will be begging to pull out the ‘busy folders’…

 Now I know what you are all thinking… It looks great!
 But the thought of printing, cutting, laminating and shopping for the right folder etc is all too much.
-Our collection of printable preschool teaching resources and printable early years teaching resources will make this task seem a little more achievable.
+Our collection of printable preschool teaching resources will make this task seem a little more achievable.

 How to Create a Learning Folder for your Classroom